 - 3.1.
 The current service delivery model for Benefits and Revenues (B&R) has been in place in its current format for 9 years.
-Whilst it has been a very successful model which has kept the Council as one of the top performers in these fields for many years, increasing demands being placed on the service along with the ever increasing financial constraints placed on Local Authority funding makes it essential that we ensure that the aims and objectives of the service are achieved in the most effective and efficient way. - 3.2.
+Whilst it has been a very successful model which has kept the Council as one of the top performers in these fields for many years, increasing demands being placed on the service along with the ever increasing financial constraints placed on Local Authority funding make it essential that the aims and objectives of the service are achieved in the most effective and efficient way. - 3.2.
 Examples of more effective working practices currently in use elsewhere along with the availability of improved technology, indicates that the Council could improve the service in these areas both in terms of higher performance and lower cost through changing its service delivery model. - 3.3.
-Whilst the current review was being undertaken a number of issues were raised by both Internal and External Audit in relation to various aspects of the way the service is currently delivered, and it is intended that the proposals arising from the review will also address these issues. - 3.4.
-The review proposals and implementation timescales have been adapted to reflect the impact of the recession, the resultant increases in Benefits caseload and the fact that at present, the Department of Work and Pensions are providing the Council with additional one-off funds to assist with the increased workload.
+Whilst the current review was being undertaken a number of issues were raised by both Internal and External Audit in relation to various aspects of the way the service is currently delivered.
+It is intended that the review proposals will also address these issues. - 3.4.
+The review proposals and implementation timescales have been adapted to reflect the impact of the recession, the resultant increases in Benefits caseload and the fact that at present the DWP are providing the Council with additional one-off funds to assist with the increased workload.